Implementing the Cache-Aside Pattern in Microservices: Production-Grade Patterns & Diagnostics

 _coalescing_locks.pop(key, None)

-# Usage: wrap hydration in coalesce_request(key) to serialize DB calls per key
+# Usage: wrap hydration in coalesce_request(key) to serialize DB calls per key.

 2. Partial Write Inconsistency